 At the close of business on the record date, directors and executive officers of Lennox and their affiliates were entitled to vote 13,817,186 shares of Lennox common stock, which represented approximately 30.2% of the shares of Lennox common stock outstanding on that date.
 Each of those directors and executive officers has indicated his or her present intention to vote, or cause to be voted, the shares of Lennox common stock owned by him or her FOR the proposal to approve the issuance of shares of Lennox common stock in the merger.
-A number of directors and executive officers of Lennox common stock, which represents approximately 19.1% of the issued and outstanding shares of Lennox common stock, have executed shareholder agreements in which such individuals have agreed to vote their shares in favor of the proposal to approve the issuance of shares of Lennox common stock in the merger.
-You should read "Voting Agreements--Lennox Shareholder Agreements" on page 116 for a discussion of the terms of these shareholder agreements.
+A number of directors and executive officers of Lennox owning as of October 25, 1999 an aggregate of 8,565,879 shares of Lennox common stock, which represents approximately 19.1% of the issued and outstanding shares of Lennox common stock, have executed shareholder agreements in which such individuals have agreed to vote their shares in favor of the proposal to approve the issuance of shares of Lennox common stock in the merger.
+You should read "Voting"

+Agreements--Lennox Shareholder Agreements" on page 116 for a discussion of the terms of these shareholder agreements.

 At the close of business on the record date, directors and executive officers of Service Experts and their affiliates were entitled to vote 949,113 shares of Service Experts common stock, which represented approximately 5.2% of the shares of Service Experts common stock outstanding on that date.
 Each of those directors and executive officers has indicated his present intention to vote, or cause to be voted, the shares of Service Experts common stock owned by him FOR the approval and adoption of the merger and the merger agreement.
-The executive officers of Service Experts common stock, which represents approximately 4.4% of the issued and outstanding shares of Service Experts common stock, have executed shareholder agreements in which such individuals have agreed to vote their shares in favor of the approval and adoption of the merger and the merger agreement.
-You should read "Voting Agreements--Service Experts Shareholder Agreements" on page 116 for a discussion of the terms of these shareholder agreements.
+The executive officers of Service Experts owning as of October 25, 1999 an aggregate of 808,551 shares of Service Experts common stock, which represents approximately 4.4% of the issued and outstanding shares of Service Experts common stock, have executed shareholder agreements in which such individuals have agreed to vote their shares in favor of the approval and adoption of the merger and the merger agreement.
+You should read "Voting Agreements-Service Experts Shareholder Agreements" on page 116 for a discussion of the terms of these shareholder agreements.

-SHARES HELD IN STREET NAME; VOTING OF PROXIES
+SHARES HELD IN STREET NAME: VOTING OF PROXIES